krigjo25/console-ICropping-py/README.md

 # ICropping
 A Console program that Crops image extensions such as .jpg, .jpeg and .png.

+The project was created as an assignment for CS50P Please be aware, and respect the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/)<br>
 A demo can be watched at [Demo : ICropping](https://cs50.harvard.edu/python/2022/psets/6/shirt/)

-The project was created as an assignment for CS50P Please be aware, and respect the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/).

 ## Installation
 1. Clone the repository: